 13. Turn off your bloody cell phones!
 If you leave a set dance in the middle of a dance to take a call (and I have seen that happen), your fellow dancers have my permission to kill you on the spot.
 If you are expecting a call that is THAT important, then you should not be dancing.

 14. If a dance caller is explaining something, shut up and, even if you already know it, let your fellow dancers hear it.
 If you are trying to help less experienced dancers, don't let your helping interfere with the principal instruction.

 15. Gentlemen, as a man who dances you bear a special responsibility.
 There are always more ladies at such events than gentlemen, so it is incumbent on you to spread yourself around as much as possible.

 16. Ladies should feel free to dance with other ladies, and while it was not much done outside of mining camps in the 19th Century, I don't much care if men dance with men - except in so much as it doesn't conflict with rule 15.

 17. Even if you don't have suitable historical costume, at least make an effort to dress nice if the event is "formal".
 It is disrespectful of your fellow dancers who are trying to set an elegant tone to show up in blue jeans and flip flops.

-18. Personal hygiene is REALLY important.
+18. Personal hygiene, both body and oral, for both men and women, is REALLY important.
 'Nuf said.